 Cyber or internet defamation is much like its oral or written counterparts.
-The only difference is that it occurs online.
-As the Internet has grown, it has become one of the most likely places for defamation to occur.
-Not surprisingly, Internet defamation is on the rise.
-Cyber defamation can be made within:
+The only difference is that it occurs online in places like blog and social media posts, public comments and reviews, or private/direct messages (DMs).
+As the internet has grown, it has become one of the most likely places for defamation to occur.

 What type of evidence can support a defamation claim?

-It’s important that those who are the subject of defamatory comments understand what they need to know and establish before filing a personal injury lawsuit.
 It’s essential that you document all evidence as soon as possible.
-For libel, it’s important to save copies (whether in pictures, screenshots, or downloads) of the writing responsible for defaming your character.
-Since many things (especially those online) can easily be deleted, maintaining a copy of the defamatory comment can help to prove that it did in fact occur.
+For written or text-based libel, that means saving copies (whether in pictures, screenshots, or downloads) of the writing responsible for defaming your character.
+Since many online communications can easily be deleted, maintaining a copy of the defamatory comment can help to prove that it did in fact occur.

-For those who have been the subject of slanderous comments, it’s key to identify potential witnesses who heard the defamatory comment(s) made about you and to gather their personal information (name, telephone number, etc.)
+For those who have been the subject of slanderous spoken comments, it’s key to identify potential witnesses who heard the defamatory comments made about you and to gather their personal information (name, telephone number, etc).